CPU CHILDREN & PARENTS UNITED

 CPU trains judges and legal practitioners to keep families OUT OF COURT.

-Donations to the 501(c)(3) are tax deductible and 100% of monies raised help CPU fund charitable campaigns like The CODE.Donate Now
+Donations to the 501(c)(3) are tax deductible and 100% of monies raised help CPU develop charitable programs.

 It’s as easy as 1-2-3